PondWader/frp.js/README.md

 });

 client.on('started', () => {
-	// Event is triggered when the FRP process begins to be launched, due to the fact the FRP executables will need to be downloaded if you haven't run FRP before you should wait for this event instead of assuming everything will be ready instantly after calling frp.start()
+	// Event is triggered when the FRP process begins to be launched, due to the fact the FRP executables will need to be downloaded if you haven't run FRP before, you should always wait for this event instead of assuming everything will be available instantly after calling frp.start()
 	// At this point client.process (and client.stdout) will become available.
 });
 client.on('spawned', () => {